Who Is Sam Smith?

 Smith continued to keep busy in 2015, releasing a re-recorded version of "Lay Me Down" as a duet with soul singer/songwriter John Legend.
 The track went to No. 1 on the UK pop charts while raising money for the charity initiative Comic Relief.
 Smith then contributed lead vocals on the sleek "Omen," one of the first singles from Disclosure's sophomore album, Caracal.

-Smith has since joined the James Bond canon of movie vocalists with his orchestral single "Writing's on the Wall" for the 007 outing Spectre.
+Smith has since joined the James Bond canon of movie vocalists with his orchestral single "Writing's on the Wall" for Spectre.
 Co-written with Jimmy Napes, the song became a No. 1 single in the UK.
 "Wall" received both a Golden Globe and an Academy Award in 2016, with Smith dedicating his Oscar win to LGBT communities across the globe.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!